Climate Deaths

 There are some significant assumptions made in this modelling (detailed in the report) and large inherent variability and uncertainty in the results.
 It is envisaged that this modelling will be updated and refined periodically as climate change worsens and more data arises.
 This will improve confidence in the results and narrow the confidence limits.

-These deaths will most likely be caused in the following ways:
+These deaths will most be caused by starvation and conflict:

 Clarity Environment can provide advice on the climate deaths attributable to any product, service, investment or government or corporate policy for which the carbon or CO2-e emissions can be estimated.
 We will provide this advice pro-bono to environmental advocacy organisations attempting to hold governments, corporations or investors to account for their true climate liabilities.